You can deal with loneliness in a healthy way.

 Whenever we are reminded of this feeling or anticipate it in the future, we get a twinge of abandonment distress that we experience as loneliness.
 This can happen among a crowd of friends or even after making love.
 It can be pretty confusing and can put you off your game if you don't know what's going on.

-Here are some tips for recognizing loneliness for what it is and dealing with it in the healthiest ways.
+Here's how to fight loneliness by recognizing what it is and dealing with it in the healthiest ways.

 Victims of bullying may well have fans and friends, but they often aren't aware of it because the shame and loneliness get more attention.
 Habitual assumptions about social status continue into adulthood and if you are looking for evidence that the world sucks, you can always find it.